 It can remove the misplaced guilt often experienced by people suffering from AN as well as their families, who often feel that they have done something wrong.

-It encourages Early Intervention.
+It encourages early intervention, that is weight restoration.
 This often makes the difference between full recovery and a possible death.

 The possible implications of this weight loss should be realized and accepted by sufferers, family and friends who should also celebrate the high achieving personality traits and sensitive nature often associated with those predisposed to AN.